jechol/daybit-api-docs/source/index.html.md

 ## Libraries

 Exchange is using [Elixir](https://elixir-lang.org/) language and built on [Phoenix framework](https://phoenixframework.org/).
 Exchange API can be accessed from Phoenix client, which makes it easy to connect to Phoenix sockets.
-For now, Daybit officially provides wrapper for python langauge only.
+For now, Daybit officially provides wrapper for Python language only.

 * PyDaybit(Python): [https://github.com/daybit-exchange/pydaybit](https://github.com/daybit-exchange/pydaybit/)